redis-stack/redis-stack-docs/docs/stack/get-started/document-database.md

 <br/>
 {{% alert title="Tip" color="warning" %}}
 You can copy and paste the connection details from the Redis Cloud database configuration page.
 Here is an example connection string of a Cloud database that is hosted in the AWS region `us-east-1` and listens on port 16379: `redis-16379.c283.us-east-1-4.ec2.cloud.redislabs.com:16379`.
 The connection string has the format `host:port`.
-You must also copy and paste the username and password of your Cloud database and then either pass the credentials to your client or use the [AUTH command](/commands/auth/) after the connection is established.
+You must also copy and paste your Cloud database's username and password and then pass the credentials to your client or use the [AUTH command](/commands/auth/) after the connection is established.
 {{% /alert  %}}

 ## Create an index

 As explained in the [in-memory data store](/docs/get-started/data-store/) quick start guide, Redis allows you to access an item directly via its key.
 You also learned how to scan the keyspace.
-Whereby you can use other data structures (e.g. hashes and sorted sets) as secondary indexes, your application would need to maintain those indexes manually.
+Whereby you can use other data structures (e.g., hashes and sorted sets) as secondary indexes, your application would need to maintain those indexes manually.
 Redis Stack turns Redis into a document database by allowing you to declare which fields are auto-indexed.
 Redis Stack currently supports secondary index creation on the [hashes](/docs/data-types/hashes) and [JSON](/docs/data-types/json) documents.

-The following example shows an [FT.CREATE](/commands/ft.create/) command that creates an index with some text fields, a numeric field (price) and a tag field (condition).
-The text fields have the weight of 1.0, which means that they have the same relevancy in the context of full-text searches.
+The following example shows an [FT.CREATE](/commands/ft.create/) command that creates an index with some text fields, a numeric field (price), and a tag field (condition).
+The text fields have a weight of 1.0, meaning they have the same relevancy in the context of full-text searches.
 The field names follow the [JSONPath](/docs/data-types/json/path/) notion.
 Each such index field maps to a property within the JSON document.

 {{< clients-example search_quickstart create_index >}}